 Jennifer Markee is the strategic operations manager of 1Capen, the university’s centralized destination for essential student services.
 In this capacity, she provides the operational support and guidance critical to division-wide efficiency and effectiveness.
 Jennifer holds a master’s and a bachelor’s degree from UB.
 She joined UB in 2003 and has been part of enrollment management since 2013.

 Dawn Reed is the director of Interdivisional Marketing & Communications – Enrollment Management, a unit dedicated to delivering best-practice, coordinated and focused communication services across a wide range of digital and print media.
 In her current role, Dawn oversees the strategic vision, development and deployment of elevated communications that advance the university’s recruitment and retention initiatives.
-Dawn holds a master’s and bachelor’s degree from SUNY Empire State College and has been a member of the UB community for 19 years.
+Dawn holds a master’s and bachelor’s degree from SUNY Empire State College and has been a member of the UB community since 1999.
 She has been in her current role since 2015.

 Betsy Rodriguez is the director of UB’s Arthur O. Eve Educational Opportunity Program (EOP), an academic and student enrichment program for students who have demonstrated their potential to succeed at UB despite economic or social barriers.
 In her role as director, Betsy oversees all aspects of EOP’s program development, delivery and promotion in accordance with state and university requirements.
 Additionally, Betsy leads her staff in fostering relationships campus-wide that lead to meaningful opportunities for EOP students.
 Betsy is a licensed clinical social worker and diversity advocate who joined EOP in 2019.
 She has been with the university since 2010.